tradingstrategy-ai/docs/source/glossary.rst

         it can maintain itself better as it has attracted active traders with larger capital pools who now have started to trade the token.

+    Mercenary capital

+        Mercenary capital is a term used to refer to cryptocurrency investment and trading funds who chase :term:`liquidity mining` and other token rewards without long term commitment to the token success.
+Mercenary capital moves from a project to a project, chasing best subsidised yields without actually contributing to the token success any way.